 Situated within the nation’s top public research university, the School for Environment and Sustainability (SEAS) at the University of Michigan has been a pioneer in environmental education, research, and activism for more than a century.

 From its inception in 1903, SEAS has recognized the need to continually evolve its curriculum to reflect and drive advances in science and societal values.
 Considered the birthplace of modern environmental education, SEAS is the seed and steward of global environmental consciousness and action.
 While inspiring public action through widespread outreach, we have pioneered many fields of study that are today considered standard.
-These include environmental law and education, responsible natural resource management and conservation, sustainable systems life cycle analysis, remote sensing, and environmental justice.
+These include ecological design, environmental law and education, responsible natural resource management and conservation, sustainable systems life cycle analysis, remote sensing, and environmental justice.
 Our faculty, researchers, and alumni have made countless breakthroughs in advancing environmental sustainability to improve the health of our planet and its people long into the future.